Official Course Description

 Live lecture – Reminding, strengthening, exploring

-- Q & A: After the quiz, students will have the opportunity to ask questions.
+- Q & A: Finally, students will have the opportunity to ask questions.
 Plenty of time, will be available for this part, if students desire it.

 “Bookable” slot – Personalized content support

 During the the Tuesday slot, i.e. on Tuesdays 17:15-18:30, a single student or a group of students can “book” slots of 10 minutes (maximum 2 slots, if in groups) with the instructor for a more personalized support with the lecture content.
 With this offer, the instructor wants to overcome the issue of sometimes strongly varying learning habits of students, which is in particular pronounced in large groups.
 Use the below scheduling tool to book a slot and the below zoom link to enter the meeting.